Yale-BIM/f21-assignments/assignment-5/README.md

 - **III-4.** Explain in your report how could you change the structure of your neural network to detect faces in a more efficient way than with a windowed approach.

 ## Part IV.
-Testing Your Face Classifier in Real-Time (3 extra points)
+Testing Your Face Classifier in Real-Time (2 extra points on final course grade)

 As a bonus in this assignment, you can get 2 extra points (to be considered in your final course grade) if you implement a ROS node that:
 - runs your face classifier taking as input the image from Shutter's RealSense camera, and